KrishnaswamyLab/LM-Dispersion/Readme.md

 <img src="assets/controlled_experiment.png" width="800">

-- Takeaway 2: Condensation occurs early on.
+<b>Takeaway 2</b>: Condensation occurs early on.
-The embedding condensation phenomenon emerges at model initialization and is gradually mitigated, not exacerbated, by pre-training.
+<br>The embedding condensation phenomenon emerges at model initialization and is gradually mitigated, not exacerbated, by pre-training.

 <img src="assets/observation_training.png" width="400">

-- Takeaway 3: Distillation is not a solution.
+<b>Takeaway 3</b>: Distillation is not a solution.
-Knowledge distillation from a larger model does not transfer the desired resistance to embedding condensation.
+<br>Knowledge distillation from a larger model does not transfer the desired resistance to embedding condensation.

 <img src="assets/observation_distillation.png" width="800">